Analysing the Leicester wobble: Back Everton to cause more misery at 11/2

 A run of just one win in their last seven Premier League games has got them nervously looking over their shoulder.
 How things have changed.

-The gap to Wolves in fifth is just three points and red-hot Manchester United - who we are on for a top-four finish at 5/1 - are just five back.
+The gap to red-hot Manchester United - who we are on for a top-four finish at 5/1 - is now just three points, although Leicester do have a game in hand.

 Leicester know five wins and a draw from their remaining seven games will guarantee them to cap a fine season with a top-four place.
 Of course, Manchester City's appeal to the Court of Arbitration for Sport will be watched closely by those in and around the hunt for the European spots.
 With City set to be absent from European competition for the next two seasons, pending the outcome of their appeal, finishing fifth could be enough to secure a place in the Champions League next season, given Pep Guardiola's side are almost certain to finish in the top four.
 That may prove Leicester's saving grace if they continue in their current form.